Skip to main content

 A key distinction in data privacy law is whether regulations prioritize a prescriptive checklist for de-identification or a principles-based assessment of re-identification risk.

-The GDPR, conversely, adopts a broader definition of and places a much stronger emphasis on the data subject’s rights and explicit consent.
+The GDPR, conversely, adopts a broader definition of personal data and places a much stronger emphasis on the data subject’s rights and explicit consent.
 Under GDPR, even pseudonymized data (where identifiers are replaced by a code) is often still considered personal data because the potential to re-identify the individual exists.

 This means that for many research purposes using data from EU citizens, explicit consent would be required even if the data has undergone a de-identification process similar to HIPAA’s Safe Harbor.
 This reflects a cultural and legal philosophy that prioritizes individual autonomy over the data’s utility.
 For a global wellness platform, this creates a complex compliance environment where the same dataset may be subject to different rules depending on the geographic origin of the user.